Review: 19 best induction cookware sets, pans, roasters & more

 Carbon steel—this is a lighter alternative to cast iron

-If you don’t like having a huge and heavy cast-iron skillet or frying pan on top of your induction cooktop, then consider getting carbon steel cookware, which is a bit lighter, and better alternative of bare cast iron.
+If you don’t like having a huge and heavy cast-iron skillet or frying pan on top of your induction cooktop, then consider getting carbon steel cookware, which is a bit lighter, and a better alternative to bare cast iron.

 Mostly, carbon steel is used to make skillets and frying pans, which also offer the same sautéing and searing benefits of cast iron.

-Although not every copper cookware out there is ideal for induction cooking, there are some brands that you should consider buying since they are compatible with all induction ranges.
+Although not all types of copper cookware out there is ideal for induction cooking, there are some brands that you should consider buying since they are compatible with all induction ranges.

 For instance, De Buyer is known for the Prima Matera Collection, which is a line of copperware that’s compatible with induction cooktops.